michei69/smule-desktop/README.md

 - [ ] Pitch track's first pitch may be marked as next part too late (for example, start of part 1 will have first pitch as last part, and then the rest as part 1)
 - [ ] Syllable lyric progress thing may leave the first syllable darkened, despite it ending already
 - [ ] Implement onUnmount calls for each page / element that needs it

+###### P.S. i will continue refusing to call songs as "arrangements" not because i don't want to be compliant with their internal naming, but because i hate that word :3